MicrosoftDocs/azure-management-docs/articles/copilot/deploy-workload-templates.md

 ---
-title: Create resources using interactive deployments from Microsoft Copilot in Azure
+title: Discover and deploy workload templates from Microsoft Copilot in Azure
-description: Learn how Microsoft Copilot in Azure (preview) can provide quick or guided deployment assistance. ms.date: 07/24/2024 ms.topic: how-to ms.service: copilot-for-azure ms.custom: build-2024, linux-related-content
+description: Learn how Microsoft Copilot in Azure (preview) can provide workload templates for your scenario. ms.date: 11/07/2024 ms.topic: how-to ms.service: copilot-for-azure ms.custom: build-2024, linux-related-content